This site is intended for US Healthcare Professionals

 The external digestion of Demodex mites can lead to eyelid irritation2

-Demodex mites cause microscopic epithelial abrasions7
+Demodex mites' claws cause microscopic epithelial abrasions7

 Demodex mites transport bacteria on their surface and in their gut2,8